rzk-lang/sHoTT/src/simplicial-hott/10-rezk-types.rzk.md

   ( arr-map-representable-equiv)
   ( id-hom A a)

-#def comp-id-comp-arr-inv-map-arr-map-id-a uses (A is-segal-A a a' ψ)
+#def rev-comp-id-comp-arr-inv-map-arr-map-id-a uses (A is-segal-A a a' ψ)
+  : comp-is-segal A is-segal-A a a' a
+      arr-inv-map-representable-equiv
+      arr-map-representable-equiv
+      ( id-hom A a)
+  =_{ hom A a a}
-  : comp-is-segal A is-segal-A a a a
+    comp-is-segal A is-segal-A a a a
       ( comp-is-segal A is-segal-A a a' a arr-inv-map-representable-equiv
           arr-map-representable-equiv)
-      ( id-hom A a)
-  =_{ hom A a a}
-    comp-is-segal A is-segal-A a a' a
-      arr-inv-map-representable-equiv
-      arr-map-representable-equiv
   :=
+  rev
+    ( hom A a a)
-  comp-id-is-segal A is-segal-A a a
+    ( comp-is-segal A is-segal-A a a a
-  ( comp-is-segal A is-segal-A a a' a
+      ( comp-is-segal A is-segal-A a a' a arr-inv-map-representable-equiv
-      arr-inv-map-representable-equiv
           arr-map-representable-equiv)
+      ( id-hom A a))
+    ( comp-is-segal A is-segal-A a a' a arr-inv-map-representable-equiv
+        arr-map-representable-equiv)
+    ( comp-id-is-segal A is-segal-A a a a
+      ( comp-is-segal A is-segal-A a a' a arr-inv-map-representable-equiv
+          arr-map-representable-equiv))
 ```

 Concatenate all the paths above.